shun5539/record/ README.md

 - other
   - daily-report
+  - gcp-seminar
-  - gcp seminar
+  - git-nodenv
-  - git
+  - sql